Lorwen C Nagle, PhD Profile picture

 Anxiety isn’t a “disorder.”

-Three core networks run your reality:
+In our modern society, three core networks run our reality:

 * Salience Network (SN)